structurizr/java/docs/spring-petclinic.md

 ## 1. Clone and build the Spring PetClinic code

 First of all, we need to download a copy of the [Spring PetClinic source code](https://github.com/spring-projects/spring-petclinic/).
+Please note that this example was created with a specific version of the Spring PetClinic codebase, so please be sure to perform the ```git checkout``` step too.

 ```
 git clone https://github.com/spring-projects/spring-petclinic.git